jasonriek/Dreamscape_Editor/README.md

   - Have music transition options (like crossfade and others) on the transition or "door" window for moving from map to map.

 - 08/05/2023
   - Add a dungeon crawler like feature, where the player can explore a 90's like dungeon crawler envrionment (2D-3D design).

+- 08/07/2023
+  - A tile that will override any collisions.
+It will be invisible when the game runs, but in the editor will be a translucent X in the outline of a tile, and another one with an O. The O block will be passable, the X unpassable, and a third will be a block you can go behind like a tree top.
+So all together 3 collision/passability override blocks.